RECOGNITION OF PRIOR LEARNING

 Please Note:If you have already learnt things which are taught in a course, either through previous study or work experience, you may be able to obtain credit towards your chosen course, eliminating the need to repeat material, and thereby reducing the time taken to complete your course.

 Credit can be obtained by completing a Recognition of Prior Learning (RPL) form BEFORE commencing your course.

-To apply for RPL, contact the school for an application form.
-Complete the form and submit it together with photocopied documentation.
+To apply for RPL, please contact the the Academy for an application form.
+Just email: [email protected] Complete the form and submit it together with photocopied documentation.

 A nominal fee of £40 is charged for Certificate courses or £60 for Diploma courses and above, to make a standard RPL assessment.
 A higher fee may apply for more complex submissions involving large exemptions.
 The RPL fee will be deducted from the total cost of your course, plus discounts for any exempted studies, upon enrolment.
 However, if you complete an RPL and choose NOT to enrol in a course, this fee is non-refundable.